sim590/lain-wiki/bat.md

     })

     ```

-## Alternatives

-In case of issues, you can try [this widget instead](https://github.com/copycat-killer/lain/wiki/abase#upower).
+* Alternatively, you can try [this widget instead](https://github.com/copycat-killer/lain/wiki/abase#upower).